-In the following section, we describe how the Office arrived at its current position, based upon analysis of the lessons learnt during 2011-2015, and where it expects to go in the coming years.
-The challenges include further improving quality in the Office's trade mark and design area, accelerating the change towards a user-driven, vibrant organisation, and taking on new tasks and competences as the European Union Intellectual Property Office, while continuing to improve awareness of the IP system among all stakeholders.
+In the following section we describe how the Office arrived at its current position, based upon analysis of the lessons learned during 2011-2015, and where it expects to go in the coming years.
+The challenges include further improving quality in the Office's trade marks and designs area, accelerating the change towards a user-driven, vibrant organisation, and taking on new tasks and competences as the EU's Intellectual Property Office, while continuing to improve awareness of the IP system among all stakeholders.